 A wireless router is one of those things that can have a huge impact on the quality of your Internet connection.

 Therefore, it is very important for you to put it in the right place to make the most out of your allocated bandwidth.

 You shall also not leave your router unchecked as sometimes its health may be the reason why your Internet speed is low.

 The first thing you can do to see if this fixes your bandwidth issue is to change your router’s location, placing your router in an open space with minimum to zero obstructions like doors, walls, and other thick objects.

-Also, you’ll need to ensure there are no other wireless devices in a close proximity to your router as those can cause interferences dampening your Wi-Fi signal.
+Also, you’ll need to ensure there are no other wireless devices in close proximity to your router, as those can cause interferences dampening your Wi-Fi signal.

 Having this done, check your speed via the service we’ve mentioned before.